What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Tips:

-- Fill in holes around sinks and shower drains, if they are close enough to prevent the air from escaping when you plunge.
+- Place holes around sinks or shower drains if they’re close by to prevent the air from escaping when you plunge.

-If both plunging and baking soda/vinegar methods have failed, then it is time to use a wire coat hanger or plumbing snake.
-You can straighten out the coat hanger’s cable until you are left with a thin and long wire that has an angled hook on one side or to use the plumbing snake, which was made specifically to clear drain clogs.
-Install the snake in the drain hole in your toilet and then twist, turn, push to the point where you can feel resistance; there’s usually a blockage is.
-Be gentle and try to break the blockages by using a back and forth motion without causing damage to your drainpipe.
+If both plunging and baking soda or vinegar methods have failed, then it is time to use the wire coat hanger or plumbing snake.
+The coat hanger should be straightened’s cable until you have a thin, long wire that has a hook bent at one end or use to use the plumbing snake, which is made specifically to clear drain clogs.
+Insert the tool into the drain hole of your toilet and then twist, turn, push to the point where you can feel a resistance. this is where the blockage typically occurs.
+Gently try to break up any blockages using back-and-forth motion without causing damages in your pipe.

 Note:

-Step 6: Restart the water supply and check the result
+Step 6: Restart the water supply and test the result

 Tools | Description |